daniel-stewart-25/thamizhan/README.md

 # thamizhan

-his was designed by MR.R.DANIEL STEWART I had added an index page, login page, contact page,& product list page. we had designed lot of pages but i doesn't add all pages . because we are securing our ideas for some reasons.
+This was designed by MR.R.DANIEL STEWART I had added an index page, login page, contact page,& product list page. we had designed lot of pages but i doesn't add all pages . because we are securing our ideas for some reasons.

 ##LOGINPAGE
 In our login page you can able to do both signin as well as signup .